nwfsc-math-bio/NWCTrends/README.md

 ## References

-The 2015 Status Review report can be viewed by typing
+The 2015 Status Review report can be viewed from the R command line by typing
 ```
 RShowDoc("2015 Status Review Update",package="NWCTrends")
 ```
-or navigate to the "\inst\doc" folder on GitHub.
+after installing the NWCTrends package.
+Or go to the GitHub repository and navigate to the "\inst\doc" folder on GitHub.

 A pdf of the methods alone is also available by typing
 ```